 - Toe Touches: This exercise puts too much pressure on the lower back.

 - Deep Squats: Not recommended because of excessive weight on the knees.

 - Bench Press: The force on the shoulders may cause injuries in older individuals.

 - Leg Press: Places too much pressure on the knees, usually already weak in the elderly.

-- Deadlift: Most seniors would not be able to withstand the force on the lower back.
+- Deadlift: Most seniors could not withstand the force on the lower back.

 Diet for senior citizens

 A healthy and calorie-restricted diet can play a vital role in enjoying retirement and old age for an older person.
 What you eat at an older age can quickly strengthen or damage your body system.
-Eating a wide range of healthy meals can help accumulate the nutrients you need.
-Here are the main food groups you should consume:
+Eating a wide range of healthy meals can help you accumulate your nutrients.
+Here are the major food groups you should consume: